RabbitMQSimulator/RabbitMQSimulator/README.md

 # Using the Simulator #

 Once you accessed the simulator from [http:localhost:3000](http:localhost:3000) you can drag elements into the white canvas.
-To interconnect them simply hold _alt_ while dragging from the connection source to the target.
+To interconnect them simply hold _alt_ or _shift_ while dragging from the connection source to the target.

 You can click on the different elements in order to change names, routing keys and so on.